 Like the example above, if you borrowed $15,000 at a rate of 5% over the standard 10-year repayment plan, you would end up paying back $19,091 total.

 When does interest accrue on my student loans?

 The interest on your student loans begins to accrue at different times, depending on the type of loans you have:

 - If you have subsidized loans: The federal government pays the interest for you while you’re in school.
 But once you graduate and your grace period is over, you’re on the hook for the interest.

 - If you have unsubsidized loans: Interest begins to accrue immediately when the loan is disbursed.
-Although you won’t have to pay while you’re in school, the interest is still your responsibility, so it’s a good idea to at least pay the interest if you can to get ahead of your debt.
+Although you won’t have to pay while you’re in school, the interest is still your responsibility, so it’s a good idea to at least pay the interest to get ahead of your debt if you can.

 - If you have PLUS loans: These are unsubsidized loans, so the interest begins to accrue as soon as the loan is disbursed.

 - If you have private student loans: The interest also begins to accrue as soon as the loan is sent to your school.